baconcheese113/animals-have-rights/README.md

 5. In the new file change everything inside `<article class="post">` to write the blog.
 If you hit the footer you've gone too far.
 Any pieces of a different blog can be copied in and modified for the most part.
 The styling is usually determined by the `class`.

 Boom!
 New Post!

+## Deployment

+...yea...um, there's no easy way to put this.
+__It's a mess.__

+But if you have it working locally then it'll be pretty simple to upload the changed files and not touch anything else.

+1. Log into the hosting provider and go to the cPanel Admin. *You could use an FTP like Filezilla instead, but it's really not necessary*
+2. Find the `public_html` directory, this is similar to your local root folder for the project.
+3. Upload the files you changed to the directory that parallels your local project.

+Changes should be reflected immediately.